berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section06 Applied HOFs.md

-**NOTE:** This section is a bit more dense than the rest of the lesson.
-If you struggle with this section, don't worry - it's more advanced than most of what we'll expect you to know.
+**Note:** This section is a bit more dense than the rest of the lesson.
+If you struggle with this section, don't worry&mdash;it's more advanced than most of what we'll expect you to know.

-Here, we will explore two applied examples using the tools we learned so
+Here, we will explore two applied examples using the tools we have learned so
 far: `fixed-point` and `iterate`.

 ## `fixed-point`

-In particular, we will first try to express the calculation of **fixed points** of functions.
+We will first try to express the calculation of **fixed points** of functions.
 A number `x` is called a fixed point of a function `f` if `x` satisfies the equation `f(x) = x`.